tonyxyz/explainification/README.md

 Explainifies ruby objects in the console, showing you the source structure and making your life a tiny bit easier.

+Default output shows the mixins and superclasses related to any object and what methods have been defined where.
+Additionally the source of any method can been printed directly to the console.

 ### Current Version 0.0.0 #

 You're currently looking at a placeholder project that contains this readme and little else.